attohx/rn-assignment3-11357227/README.md

 	Used to display components and apply styles

 - StyleSheet
-	Custom styles for the components added.
+	Used this to add custom styles for the components added.

 - TouchableOpacity
 	Makes items in the category text touchable or gives visual feedback to user when an Item is touched.

 - Image
-	Used to display images in the UI
+	Used this to display images in the UI

 - Text
-	Renders text out.
+	Renders text out. and allows styling

+- Icon
+	Imported icons to be used for the search button svg

 ## Authors

 - Nathan Attoh - 11357227